HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/livesync.md

 - If the real-time sync during the push command gets disrupted, disconnect and reconnect again.
 - It is not recommended to use LiveSync on a production server.
 - Conflict detection and resolutions are not implemented.
-- Concurrent Users might encounters discrepencies in certain scenarios which are detailed under the features listed below.
+- Concurrent users might encounter discrepancies in certain scenarios which are detailed under the features listed below.

 ### Themes